 Campfire Cooking: Brussels Sprouts with Mustard Aioli

 You may have had them baked or steamed, but have you had Brussels sprouts grilled?
-If not you need to try them.
+If not, you need to try them.
 Put the Brussels sprouts on a wooden skewer and grill them over the campfire for a healthy vegetable side.
-Before grilling be sure to soak the wooden skewers in water to reduce the risk of fire.
+Before grilling, be sure to soak the skewers in water to reduce the risk of a fire.

 Brussels sprouts help reduce the threat of thyroid problems, can lower cholesterol and protect against cancer.
 They also contain high amounts of Vitamin K and C. This recipe is delicious and full of nutrients.